awsdocs/aws-doc-sdk-examples/dotnetv3/Keyspaces/README.md

 # Amazon Keyspaces code examples for the SDK for .NET

 ## Overview
-*High-level description of the purpose of the folder*
+The examples in this folder perform Amazon Keyspaces (for Apache Cassandra) actions using the AWS SDK for .NET.

-Amazon Keyspaces (for Apache Cassandra) is a scalable, highly available, and managed Apache Cassandra–compatible database service.
+Amazon Keyspaces is a scalable, highly available, and managed Apache Cassandra–compatible database service.
 With Amazon Keyspaces, you can run your Cassandra workloads on AWS using the same Cassandra application code and developer tools that you use today.